Overview of Prepaid Wallet License or Payment Wallet

 Frequently Asked Questions

-Prepaid payment instruments are methods that facilitate the purchase of goods and services against the value stored on such instruments.
-The value stored on such instruments represents the value paid for by the holder, by cash, by debit to a bank account, or by credit card.
+Prepaid payment instruments are ways to make it easier to buy products and services using the value that is stored on them.
+The value kept on these instruments is the amount that the owner has paid for them with cash, a debit from a bank account, or a credit card.

 A closed wallet is a mobile wallet or an electronic wallet that is intended to be used to pay in full or in part for services that are directly offered by the wallet's issuer.
 Such a wallet cannot be used to transfer money or to pay any third-party service providers.

 Semi-closed wallets have a specific agreement with the issuer to accept the payment instruments, but they do not allow cash withdrawals or redemption by the holder.
 Instead, they allow the purchase of goods and services, including financial services, at a number of clearly identified merchant locations/ establishments.